 But surprisingly what I found was that it wasn’t necessarily my favorite weddings lens or even my most used wedding lens after all.
 What I found was that there is a time & a place for it where it is very helpful, but that I still gravitated toward my other lenses when I had the appropriate opportunity.

-I like prime lenses & feel that in low light, the 70-200mm sometimes just isn’t fast enough & I worry about camera shake because it’s so heavy.
-It is an awesome lens, though.
+I like prime lenses & feel that in low light, the 70-200mm sometimes just isn’t fast enough.
+Plus, I worry about camera shake because it’s so heavy.
 It has an incredible ability to separate the subject from the background when zoomed in & really allows the subject to pop.
 It is very helpful when you can’t stand as close as you’d like, so although it might not be my favorite, I know that I wouldn’t want to be without it.
-If you only shoot a few weddings a year & don’t necessarily want to invest in the 70-200mm because it won’t get put to use all that much, consider renting it.
+If you only shoot a few weddings a year & don’t want to invest in the 70-200mm, consider renting it.
 Renting lenses is actually pretty reasonable!

-1. The spaces you are working with will play a huge part in your lens choice (how big or small the room is, what vision you have & what feel you are trying to create).
+1. The spaces you are working with will play a huge part in your lens choice.

 2. What is your second shooter shooting with?

-I always shoot with something different as my second shooter so that we bring something different to the table & can capture things differently from one another with unique angles & perspectives.
-Talk about it with your second & decide who will shoot with what & when :)
+I always shoot with something different than my second shooter.
+They can capture things differently from a unique angle & perspectives.
+Talk about it with your second & decide who will shoot with what & when.

 3. What kind of available light are you working with?

-If you’re in low light, choose a fast lens.
+If you’re in low light, choose a fast lens (lower aperture number)